changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

 }
 ```

-The first question, why not allow non-linear references to bind to non-lvalues?
+The first question, why not allow non-constant references to bind to non-lvalues?
 This is because there is a logic error in this approach:

 ```cpp